kirinmurphy/prompt_engineered/README.md

 ## Chrome Extensions

-[GPT Extended](https://gptextended.codethings.net/) - Early ChatGPT chrome extension that hacked the custom instructions feature to store and apply repeatedly used info across chats.
+[GPT Extended](https://gptextended.codethings.net/) - Early ChatGPT chrome extension that hacked the custom instructions feature to store and apply repeatedly used system prompts and generated chat content across chats.
 Used for a glorious 4 months before the release of Custom GPTs made it unnecessary.